pidg3/interview-exercise-olympics/README.md

   - Returns an array of medal winners
   - No auth requirements yet
   - Pagination is support via `limit` and `offset` query parameters

+## FOR DIEGO/RUSSELL

+### PR

+For the Pull Request.
+I'd probably expect people to pick up on most of the following:

+- Good to refactor to use async/await, but there is a major design change here in that we parse the csv each time a request is made, as opposed to loading into memory when app first loaded.
+Have we considered performance implications of this?
+- Tests: good coverage however this is based on the same data source used for the actual app.
+Might want to consider mocking out sample data instead.
+- The way we do the filtering in app.js.
+We might want to break this out into a separate business logic file.
+Also we can do this as a `filter` rather than `forEach`.
+- The filtering requires an exact rather than partial match, and is case sensitive.
+Have we checked this with the PO?
+- Commit messages: helpful to add more description as opposed to 'wip'.
+- We don't handle `reject` on the promise in parser.js.
+Need to add try/catch.

+I'm sure there will be other (unintentional) stuff too 😉 It will also be interesting to see the tone of their feedback, and whether they mention they would normally speak to the dev in person.

+### Exercises

+Possible exercises we could get people to do.
+We'd probably tweak these on the hoof depending on the candidate's experience.
+Full stack will be some combination of the two.

+FE only:
+  - Add pagination to the table
+  - Add filtering by Name/Event/Year to the table (after merging in PR)
+  - Add error handling to API call
+  - Relace the 'Gold/Silver/Gold' copy with icons

+BE only:
+  - Add the actual country to the response.
+The data required for this is in the 'fixtures' folder.
+  - Add a new endpoint to expose country/NOC data
+  - Add a basic caching layer
+  - Add proper error handling and logging
+  - Implement any suggested changes from PR review